namanchopra21087/master/Secure File Transfer Protocol(SFTP)/SFTP-CODEBASE/Readme.txt

 * SFTPClient Folder contains the files that needs to be copied on destination server to be trigger the SFTPBatch file.
 * We can use windows or any OS in-build TaskScheduler to trigger a scheduled job every day or as per the business requirement.
 * Even spring batch can also be used.

+Note:-
+For reference we can use files inside "Secure File Transfer Protocol(SFTP)/SFTPClient/" folder.